uug-ai/facial-access-control/README.md

 Uuft is focussing on a very specific usecase `face recognition`, however to operate in production it requires a camera infrastructure (`surveillance cameras` or `ip cameras`) to be processed.
 For example you might use an entrance camera to track incoming employees.

- Managing a camera network comes with it's own challenges and requires a solution on it's own: onboarding cameras, storing recordings, livestreams, alerts, and more.
-Bottom line it's very complex to manage various cameras brands and make it stable and resilient.
+ Managing a camera network comes with its own challenges and requires a solution on its own: onboarding cameras, storing recordings, livestreams, alerts, and more.
+Bottom line it's very complex to manage various cameras brands, make it stable, resilient and have a lot of management features in place.
+You would spend months and years building this yourself.

 To overcome the complexity of managing a multitude of camera networks, we are using the [`kerberos.io`](https://github.com/kerberos-io) stack.
 The idea is that we will deploy `kerberos.io` in one or more networks, consolidate all the cameras in a single distributed environment, and then target `uuft`'s facial access control solution to one or more cameras.